dij0s/PETAL/thesis/bachelor_thesis.typ

 The main responsibility of each agent is as follows:
 - The *Intent Router* routes the user's query to the appropriate agents and accumulates query context.
 - The *Clarify Query* clarifies the user's query if it is ambiguous or incomplete.
-- The *Geocontext Retriever* retrieves the geospatial data relevant to the analysis.
+- The *Geocontext Retriever* retrieves the geospatial data relevant to the request.
-- The *Guidelines Retriever* retrieves the relevant energy planning guidelines relevant to the analysis.
+- The *Guidelines Retriever* retrieves the relevant energy planning guidelines relevant to the query.
 - The *Strategy Planner* plans the energy strategy based on the retrieved data and guidelines.
 - The *Critic Answer* evaluates the proposed energy planning strategy and possibly restarts the whole process.